Learn to buy, maintain, and manage rental properties

 - Breach of local ordinances covering things like noise levels and health requirements

-- Breach of lease — Perhaps the tenant has a pet, has sublet the home or is allowing too many people to live there.
-But your lease much ban those things unless they create other grounds for eviction
+- Breach of lease — Perhaps the tenant has a pet, has sublet the home, or is allowing too many people to live there.
+Those things must be specifically banned in the lease in order to be grounds for eviction

-- Causation of significant damage to the home beyond reasonable wear and tear
+- Causing significant damage to the home beyond reasonable wear and tear

-Don't go to court relying solely on the credibility of your word.
-Because you'll need comprehensive documentary, photographic or witness evidence to prove your allegations.
+Don’t go to court relying solely on the credibility of your word.
+You’ll need comprehensive documentation, photographs, or witness evidence to prove your allegations.